Security Service Federal Credit Union improves user experience and call completion within their IVR.

-Security Service has also noted a decrease in overall IVR call volumes, which Jimenez attributes to callers successfully completing transactions in their first call, reducing the need for subsequent calls about the same transaction.
-"If you handle them the first time, then you have fewer calls than you otherwise would," he says.
+Security Service has also noted a decrease in overall IVR call volumes, attributed to callers successfully completing transactions in their first call, reducing the need for subsequent calls about the same transaction.
+By assisting callers the first time within the IVR, you then have fewer calls overall.

-Several other IVR applications are also using speech, including a new inbound/outbound application for collections on overdue accounts and one that lets auto dealers obtain payoff amounts for car loans.
-"We have relationships with more than 350 dealerships throughout the United States," says Jimenez.
-"So it's important that we help them interact with us efficiently."
+Several other Security Service IVR applications are also using speech, including a new inbound/outbound application for collections on overdue accounts and one that lets auto dealers obtain payoff amounts for car loans.
+With relationships with more than 350 dealerships throughout the United States, it is important that Security Service helps them interact efficiently.

 “One of the key things was quicker time to implementation.”

 Mark Jimenez, Assistant Vice President for Network Engineering & Support, SSFCU